hiscom/avh-biocase/README.md

 # avh-biocase
 CMF template for AVH data delivered as ABCD with Darwin Core and HISPID 5 extensions.

-This template updates the off-the-shelf ABCD CMF template to ABCD 2.06b and adds Darwin Core elements used in HISPID that have no ABCD mapping to the Unit and Identification Result extensions.
+This template updates the off-the-shelf ABCD CMF template to ABCD 2.06b and adds Darwin Core elements used in AVH that have no ABCD mapping to the Unit and Identification Result extensions.
 As ABCD 2.06b already incorporated a few new Darwin Core elements and most other Darwin Core elements have ABCD mappings, only a few elements needed to be added to the extensions.
 I have included the **Event** class and **eventRemarks** element just to indicate that we do not equate Gathering with Event or Gathering Notes with eventRemarks, like the standard ABCD to Darwin Core mapping does, but this doesn't preclude us from using it, for collecting trips for example.

 ![Unit Extension](img/UnitExtension.jpg)